visridha/documentdb/pg_documentdb_extended_rum/README.md

 The query then traverses the entry tree to each entry's leaf entry.
 The query then sorts the entries by estimated number of postings (for posting trees this is calculated).

 The query then walks the entries in order (from lowest cardinality to highest cardinality) and intersects TIDs, binary searching the posting trees for the next available TIDs as needed.
 Once a TID is found that matches all predicates, it is returned to the calling indexscan/bitmap scan.

+### Regular Scans
+Regular scans are the bread & butter of the standard GIN and RUM Text Search and Json style queries.
+This works using the following operator classes:
+- compare
+- extractValue
+- extractQuery
+- consistent
+- comparePartial

+Regular scans

 ## Vacuuming & Maintenance